What is the complaints procedure for a complaint against an academy school?

 The Secretary of State will consider the following types of complaint:

-To start the procedure you will need to write a letter detailing your complaint with all relevant documentation to the Department of Education.
+To start the procedure you will need to write a letter detailing your complaint with all relevant documentation to the Department for Education.

 It is worth nothing that the Secretary of State can take 6 months to respond to letters of complaint and very rarely finds it necessary to become involved.